cachemeoutside/docs/docs/books/atomichabits.md

 ## Chapter 1 - The Fundamentals
 ### The Surprising Power of Atomics Habits
 #### Chapter Summary(page 28)
 * Habits are the compound interest of self-improvement.
-Getting 1 percent bettter every day counts for a lot in the long-run
+Getting 1 percent better every day counts for a lot in the long-run
 * Habits are a double-edged sword.
 They can work for you or against you, which is why undesrtanding the details is essential
 * Small changes often appear to make no difference until you cross a critical threshold.
 The most powerful outcomes of any compounding process are delayed.
 You need to be patient
 * An atomic habit is a little habit that is part of a larger system.
 Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results